brigoste/CIRRUS/discretization/README.md

 `ConvectionOperator` assembles stored convection fluxes.

-For each interior face it obtains:
+For each face:

 ```text
 F = FaceConvection.F
 ```

-and passes the face information and flux to the configured `ReconstructionScheme`.
+The operator passes the face information and physical flux to the configured `ReconstructionScheme`.

 The reconstruction returns a stencil: